rackerlabs/support-how-to/content/dedicated-hosting/Net-Device-Reboot-Button-FAQ.md

 ####  On my HA pair, do I need to reboot both network appliances?

 No, you only need to click the reboot button for one network device in your HA pair.
-Once the process kicks off, both units will eventually be rebooted as part of this process.
+Once the process starts, both units will eventually be rebooted as part of this process.